ewertoncarreira/GAMESAPI/README.md

 **Example:**
 ```
 {
-    err: "authorization token is required"
+    "err": "authorization token is required"
 }
 ```
 Another possible response 400 occurs when required parameters are not provided: